vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 Source: [Google sheet](https://docs.google.com/spreadsheets/d/1eeGXJ_GCIPc9YVCqt61F8TISN4K59DdRPD0xcrPiKsg/edit?usp=sharing) by @diligentdeer

-Each of these strategies has its own pros and cons, and it is up to the individual to determine which strategy is the most suitable based on their specific goals and circumstances.
+Each of these strategies has its pros and cons, and it is up to the individual to determine which strategy is the most suitable based on their specific goals and circumstances.

-As we can see in the sheet above, depositing 1000 CVX can generate a yield of 12 clevCVX where as 1000 vlCVX delegated on votium will yield almost 15 CVX.
-It can be concluded with the above that, **with a 20% harvest fee, it is not advisable to use CLever without borrowing.**
+As we can see in the sheet above, depositing 1000 CVX can generate a yield of 12 clevCVX whereas 1000 vlCVX delegated on Votium will yield almost 15 CVX.
+It can be concluded from the above that, **with a 20% harvest fee, it is not advisable to use CLever without borrowing.**

-With this [Desmos Simulator](https://www.desmos.com/calculator/vtc88qmbdz) you can analyze your position with almost all the variabilites involved in clevTKN vaults.
+With this [Desmos Simulator](https://www.desmos.com/calculator/vtc88qmbdz), you can analyze your position with almost all the variables involved in clevTKN vaults.
 Moreover, it will also show you how much time it takes to repay the debt as well as the time it would take to swap your clevTKN deposit in the furnace.

 ## The clevCVX-CVX peg

 Aside from redemption in the Furnace, the only utility of clevCVX is to provide liquidity on Curve or Balancer.
 As a result, there is a high likelihood that users will deposit clevTKN in liquidity pools to farm the liquidity mining rewards.

-There are several factors that can affect demand for clevCVX:
+Several factors can affect demand for clevCVX:
 1)  The amount of time it takes for the Furnace to swap clevCVX for CVX.
 If it takes a long time to complete this swap, the market may value clevCVX lower than CVX because of the time value of money.
 2)  The amount of clevCVX provided as liquidity in a pool.
 If a large proportion of clevCVX is used as liquidity, the price of clevCVX in the liquidity pool may decrease.
 However, this may result in favorable conditions for redemption in the Furnace, increasing demand for clevCVX.

 Eventually, there will be a balance between these two factors.
-The key variables defining this balance are the incentives to store clevCVX in either the furnace or the liqudity pool.
-If this balance is disrupted, users may experience impermanent loss (pool imbalance) and price impact (lower liquidity) on DEXs, or as an opportunity cost (investing for a longer period in order to receive a small amount of rewards).
+The key variables defining this balance are the incentives to store clevCVX in either the furnace or the liquidity pool.
+If this balance is disrupted, users may experience impermanent loss (pool imbalance) and price impact (lower liquidity) on DEXs, or as an opportunity cost (investing for a longer period to receive a small amount of rewards).

 Another factor that can contribute to volatility is the yield obtained from bribes.
 The possibility of decreasing bribe yields may cause users to unknowingly take on greater maturity risk with their self-repaying debts.
-Eventually, users may shift their clevCVX to the furnace in order to exit the system, disrupting the previously discussed balance.
+Eventually, users may shift their clevCVX to the furnace to exit the system, disrupting the previously discussed balance.

 # clevUSD